pjakiela/ECON523/exercises/P6-TOT.md

 ### Question 3

 Based on your answers to Questions 1 and 2, what is the **treatment-on-the-treated** impact of random assignment to Spandana access on business profits?
-Use `beta_fs` and `beta_rf` to calculate this quantity (in your script).
+Use `beta_fs` and `beta_rf` to calculate this quantity (in your code).

 ### Question 4